asoraledecnal/vantage/README.md

 ## Project Overview

-Vantage is a web application designed to provide a user-friendly dashboard for monitoring network hosts.
-It features a secure user authentication system and a modular, extensible architecture for adding new monitoring tools.
-The frontend is a modern, responsive application built with Next.js and Tailwind CSS, while the backend is powered by a Python Flask server with a persistent PostgreSQL database (with a fallback to SQLite).
+Vantage is a web application designed to provide a user-friendly dashboard for network diagnostics.
+It features a secure user authentication system and a suite of essential network tools.
+The frontend is a lightweight, single-page application built with **vanilla HTML, CSS, and JavaScript**, while the backend is powered by a robust **Python Flask** server with a persistent PostgreSQL database.

+This project prioritizes security, maintainability, and ease of deployment.

 ## Features

 ### Frontend
-*   **Modern UI:** A responsive and interactive user interface built with Next.js and styled with Tailwind CSS.
+*   **Minimalist UI:** A clean and responsive user interface built with standard HTML and CSS.
-*   **Component-Based Architecture:** Utilizes React and Radix UI for a modular and maintainable component structure.
+*   **Dynamic Tabs:** A tab-based interface to switch between different network tools without page reloads.
+*   **Asynchronous Tools:** Client-side JavaScript uses the Fetch API to interact with the backend, providing real-time results for all network tools.
-*   **User Authentication Pages:** Dedicated and styled pages for user registration and login.
+*   **User Authentication:** Dedicated pages for user signup and login.
-*   **Interactive Forms:** Client-side JavaScript handles form submissions asynchronously, providing real-time feedback without page reloads.
-*   **Dashboard:** A secure page accessible only after login, designed to host monitoring widgets.
+*   **Secure Dashboard:** A protected dashboard accessible only after a successful login.
-*   **Monitoring Tools:** Includes Ping, Port Scan, and Traceroute utilities.
+*   **Core Network Tools:** Includes Ping, Port Scan, Traceroute, DNS Lookup, and a Network Speed Test.
-*   **Logout Functionality:** A logout button on the dashboard to end the user session.
+*   **Notifications:** Displays clear success or error messages for a better user experience.

 ### Backend
-*   **RESTful API:** A set of API endpoints to handle user authentication and monitoring tasks.
+*   **RESTful API:** A set of secure API endpoints for user authentication and network diagnostics.
+*   **Secure Authentication:**
-    *   `POST /api/signup`: Handles new user registration with password hashing.
+    *   `POST /api/signup`: Registers new users with securely hashed passwords.
-    *   `POST /api/login`: Authenticates users against the database.
+    *   `POST /api/login`: Authenticates users and manages sessions.
-    *   `POST /api/logout`: Clears the user session.
+    *   `POST /api/logout`: Securely terminates user sessions.
-    *   `GET /api/check_session`: Checks if a user is logged in.
+    *   `GET /api/check_session`: Verifies a user's logged-in status.
-    *   `POST /api/ping`: Executes a ping to a target host.
-    *   `POST /api/port_scan`: Scans a specific port on a target host.
-    *   `POST /api/traceroute`: Performs a traceroute to a target host.
+*   **Protected Endpoints:** All diagnostic tools require a valid user session.
+*   **Input Validation:** Implements strict validation on all user inputs (e.g., hostnames, ports) to prevent command injection and other attacks.
-*   **Database:** Utilizes a PostgreSQL database via Flask-SQLAlchemy for user data, with SQLite as a fallback for local development.
+*   **Database:** Uses PostgreSQL via Flask-SQLAlchemy for reliable data persistence.
+*   **Security Measures:**
-*   **Password Security:** Passwords are securely hashed using Flask-Bcrypt.
+    *   Passwords are hashed with Flask-Bcrypt.
-*   **Rate Limiting:** Implemented using Flask-Limiter to prevent abuse.
+    *   Rate limiting is enforced with Flask-Limiter to prevent abuse.
-*   **CORS Configuration:** Enabled to allow cross-origin requests from the frontend.
-*   **Production-Ready Setup:** Includes `gunicorn` for deployment.
+    *   Secure cookie settings (HTTPOnly, SameSite) are used for session management.
+*   **Production-Ready:** Deploys with a `gunicorn` WSGI server inside a Docker container.

 ---

 ## Technical Stack

-*   **Frontend:** Next.js (React), Tailwind CSS, Radix UI
+*   **Frontend:** HTML, CSS, JavaScript (Vanilla)
-*   **Backend:** Python 3, Flask
+*   **Backend:** Python 3.11, Flask
-*   **Database:** PostgreSQL (primary), SQLite (fallback)
+*   **Database:** PostgreSQL
-*   **Libraries/Extensions:** Flask-Bcrypt, Flask-Cors, Flask-Limiter, Flask-SQLAlchemy, Gunicorn, pythonping
+*   **Key Python Libraries:** Flask-SQLAlchemy, Flask-Bcrypt, Flask-Limiter, gunicorn, pythonping, dnspython, speedtest-cli
+*   **Deployment:** Docker, Render

 ---

 ## Project Setup and Installation

 ### Prerequisites
-*   Python 3.8+
+*   Python 3.11+
 *   `pip` (Python package installer)
-*   Node.js and `npm` (or `yarn`/`pnpm`)
+*   A tool to run a local web server (e.g., VS Code's "Live Server" extension or Python's `http.server` module).

 ### Installation Steps